smartagwu/heartchat/README.md

-# managery
+# HeartChat
-Inventory management application built on Node.js, React.js, MongoDB and pure JavaScript
+Instant messaging application for people with health challenges built on Node.js, React.js, MongoDB and vanilla JavaScript